-11. Don't be shy to use the toilet:
+11. Don't be shy about using the toilet:

-Many people have problems using hotels or restaurant toilets, which is a big problem when travelling.
+Many people have problems using hotel or restaurant toilets, which is a big problem when traveling.

-If your bowel is telling you that it is time to go, just go.
-If you are sharing your room with someone, just ask your travel mate to leave you alone for a while so you can have all the privacy you need.
+If your bowel tells you it is time to go, just go.
+If you are sharing your room with someone, ask your travel mate to leave you alone for a while so you can have all the privacy you need.

-A good solution is to play some music that will make you feel relaxed (and it will also make a sound barrier between you and whoever is outside the toilet in case you are shy).
+A good solution is to play the music that will make you feel relaxed (and make a sound barrier between you and whoever is outside the toilet in case you are shy).

 Also, reading something might help you a lot.